melissa-hay/MySQL/README.md

 ![image](https://user-images.githubusercontent.com/49015081/137025316-7461b957-e48c-4c52-b496-d95505ece784.png)
 The result of the first query is 80.

 Using the result of this query, here we have written another query to identify the students who get better marks than 80.
-Here is the query :
+Here is the query : <br>
 ![image](https://user-images.githubusercontent.com/49015081/137025351-7d9eb8fd-2083-4b58-823f-868053e5c96e.png)

 Above two queries identified students who get the better number than the student who's `StudentID` is `V002` (Abhay).

 You can combine the above two queries by placing one query inside the other.
 The subquery (also called the _inner query_) is the query inside the parentheses.
-See the following code and query result :
+See the following code and query result : <br>
 ![image](https://user-images.githubusercontent.com/49015081/137025428-acb8bdaa-1e41-4cfb-9651-d49605ef3401.png)

-_Pictoral representation of Subquery:_
+_Pictoral representation of Subquery:_  <br>
 ![image](https://user-images.githubusercontent.com/49015081/137025465-a2a81f32-235b-4633-96e1-de5b7a3705d5.png)

 ## When to use subqueries (vs JOINS)